Premium Toronto property at blue hour dusk with warm interior lighting and For Sale sign, representing AI lead capture for GTA real estate agents

 A seller who submits a free home evaluation form at 7 AM on a Wednesday is getting ready for work and comparing agents.
 The agent who responds with a personalized message, a quick estimate, and a consultation booking option before 8 AM is demonstrating exactly the kind of responsiveness the seller wants in someone who will be negotiating on their behalf.

-What RECO Allows for Automated Real Estate Communication
+RECO Boundaries for Automated Real Estate Communication

 The Real Estate Council of Ontario governs how licensed real estate professionals communicate with clients and prospective clients in Ontario.
 Understanding the boundaries of automated communication within RECO's framework is important before any system goes live.